logzio/logz-docs/_source/logzio_collections/_prometheus-sources/dotnet-custom.md

 ##### Create Scheduler

-To create Scheduler, copy and paste the following code into the same function of the code as the MetricsBuilder:
+To create the Scheduler, copy and paste the following code into the same function of the code as the MetricsBuilder:

 ```csharp
 var scheduler = new AppMetricsTaskScheduler(